-We knew that our investments would not earn us enough money to travel full time, so we had to find other ways to earn money while on the road.
+We knew that in the beginning, our investments would not earn us enough money to travel full time, so we had to find other ways to earn money while on the road.

-We started Drink Tea & Travel, took up freelance writing, invested time in learning how to design and build websites, created and executed social media strategies, shot and edited photos and videos, and more.
+We started this blog, took up freelance writing, invested time in learning how to design and build websites, created and executed social media strategies, shot and edited photos and videos, and more.

-By the time we left Australia, we didn’t have it all figured out.
+By the time we left to travel the world, we didn’t have it all figured out.
 But we had about $20K in savings, a blog that was making a few hundred dollars a month, some investment properties, a few freelance writing gigs, and a few web design/marketing clients.